sheha919/Cobaltocenium_project/README.md

 # Stability of cobaltocenium derivatives
 In this project, I investigate the stability of cobaltocenium derivatives (CoCp<sub>2</sub>OH) used in anion exchange membrane of alkaline fuel cells based on the bond dissociation energy (BDE).
-After an extensive analysis, I found that BDE can be predicted using few chemical properties of the fragments of cobaltocenium derivatives based on their substituents.
-Check out below publications for more information about the theory model and machine learning models that I introduced with my colleagues;
+After an extensive analysis, I found that BDE can be predicted using few chemical properties of the fragments of cobaltocenium derivatives based on its substituents.
+Check out following publications for more information about the theory model and machine learning models that introduced by myself and my colleagues;
 * https://pubs.acs.org/doi/10.1021/acs.jpca.1c10603
 * https://pubs.acs.org/doi/10.1021/acs.jctc.1c01201